Project begins: February 2010

 I know the size of the footing to build.

-lot of brick trimming so I took the easy route and
+trimming so I took the easy route and made the

 low-voltage step lights, which I probably won't